Level Ground Initiative

 Young Level Ground camper paddleboards at Camp Bishopswood

-developmental, educational, environmental and recreational experiences for children.
+While Maine is home to many premier youth camps, Maine is also home to many children who face a lack of summer opportunities.
+The initiative was established in 2018 by a group of Maine summer camp owners, directors, and friends of camping.
+These camps are members of Maine Summer Camps, a 501(c)(3) membership organization whose mission is to support and promote meaningful developmental, educational, environmental and recreational experiences for children.
 This nonprofit, financially supported in large part by dues from its more than 150 business and camp members, provides organizational support for Level Ground.

-Expectations of Participating Camps
+Expectations of Participating Camps:

 • Provide a full scholarship for camper/campers.
 This includes supplies, equipment, uniforms, trips, travel, medical, etc. We want to make sure the Level Ground Campers have resources for a successful camp experience.